Book

 Alternative medicine

-No alternative medicine treatments are proved to cure nonalcoholic fatty liver disease.
+No alternative medicine treatments are proved to cure MASH or MASLD.
 But researchers are studying whether some supplements or natural compounds could be helpful, such as:

-• Vitamin E. In theory, vitamin E and other vitamins called antioxidants could help protect the liver by reducing or canceling out the damage caused by inflammation.
+• Vitamin E. In theory, vitamin E and other vitamins called antioxidants could help protect the liver by lessening or canceling out the damage caused by inflammation.
 But more research is needed.

 • Caffeinated coffee.
-Some studies suggest that coffee may benefit the liver by reducing the risk of liver diseases like NAFLD and lowering the chance of scarring.
+Some studies suggest that coffee may benefit the liver by reducing the risk of liver diseases such as MASLD and lowering the chance of scarring.
 It's not yet clear how coffee may prevent liver damage.
 But certain compounds in coffee are thought to lower inflammation and slow scar tissue growth.

 Preparing for an appointment

-See your family doctor or primary doctor first if you have symptoms that worry you.
-If your doctor suspects a liver problem, such as nonalcoholic fatty liver disease, you may be referred to a doctor who specializes in the liver, called a hepatologist.
+See your family or primary healthcare professional first if you have symptoms that worry you.
+If a liver problem such as MASLD or MASH is suspected, you may be referred to a doctor who specializes in the liver, called a hepatologist.

 Because appointments can be short, it's a good idea to be well prepared.
-Here are a few tips to help you get ready, and what to expect from your doctor.
+Here are a few tips to help you get ready, and what to expect from your healthcare professional.

 What you can do